AllLiver/Froggi/README.md

 ![Version](https://img.shields.io/badge/version-2.0.0-blue) ![GitHub License](https://img.shields.io/github/license/allliver/froggi)

 **F**lexible **R**eal-time **O**verlay for **G**ame **G**raphics and **I**nformation
-Is a self-hosted portable scoreboard solution that aims to provide an intuitive and simple sports broadcasting overlay.
+Is a self-hosted & portable scoreboard solution that aims to provide an intuitive and simple sports broadcasting overlay.

 # Features
  - ✨ Optical character recognition (OCR) using [froggi-ocr](https://github.com/AllLiver/froggi-ocr) and [scoresight-ocr](https://github.com/locaal-ai/scoresight)
- - ✨ Authentication through an API key in an HTTP header (allowing for authentication for Bitfocus Companion, and other use cases)
+ - ✨ Authentication through an API key in an HTTP header (allowing for authentication for use with Bitfocus Companion, and other use cases with http)
- - ✨ An optional sponsor logo slideshow
+ - ✨ An (optional) sponsor logo slideshow
- - ✨ Game presets
+ - ✨ Easily transferrable team presets

 # Installation
 Froggi is on [Docker Hub](https://hub.docker.com/repository/docker/allliver/froggi/general)
 Alternatively, Docker image archives can be found under [releases](https://github.com/AllLiver/Froggi/releases)

-If you would like to run Froggi as a standalone executable, then follow the guide on how to [compile from source](https://github.com/AllLiver/Froggi/#compilation)
+To run Froggi as a standalone executable, then follow the guide on how to [compile from source](https://github.com/AllLiver/Froggi/#compilation)

 # Usage
 If running as a standalone executable, make sure to start the "froggi" binary, not the "froggi-worker" binary.